 All prospective Career-Technical students will be TABE tested in the areas of reading and language.
 Individuals who are determined to require additional assistance in these areas will be directed to the Coordinator of Disability Services.
-The Associate Vice President of Enrollment Management, who oversees the Office of Admissions, and the Dean of Career-Technical Education will be responsible for making sure the TABE test is administered.
+The Registrar, who oversees the Office of Admissions, and the Dean of Career-Technical Education will be responsible for making sure the TABE test is administered.